Limmen/csle/docs/_docs/installing.md

 Listing 57: Commands to install Docker.
 </p>

+After running the commands above, start a new shell for the changes to take effect.

 Next, setup a docker swarm by running the following command on the leader:
 ```bash
 docker swarm init --advertise-addr <ip address of the leader>